LiewJY/spend_track_theme/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-This is a theme file for an upcoming flutter expenses management mobile application.
+This is a theme file for a flutter expenses management mobile application; spend track.

 ## Features